dotnet/docs/docs/csharp/tutorials/console-webapiclient.md

 One of the key design goals for .NET Core is to minimize the size of the .NET installation.
 If an application needs additional libraries for some of its features, you add those dependencies into your C# project (\*.csproj) file.
-For our example, you'll need to add the `System.Runtime.Serialization.Json` package so your application can process JSON responses.
+For our example, you'll need to add the `System.Runtime.Serialization.Json` package, so your application can process JSON responses.

 You'll need the `System.Runtime.Serialization.Json` package for this application.
 Add it to your project by running the following [.NET CLI](../../core/tools/dotnet-add-package.md) command: